F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/waf/via-dns/existing_stack/readme.md

 For information on getting started using F5's ARM templates on GitHub, see [Microsoft Azure: Solutions 101](http://clouddocs.f5.com/cloud/public/v1/azure/Azure_solutions101.html).

-**Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.
+**Networking Stack Type:** This template deploys into an existing networking stack; so the networking infrastructure MUST be available prior to deploying.
+See the [Template Parameters Section](#template-parameters) for required networking objects.

 ## Prerequisites